-- POP-UP AND CO-OP EVENTS Planned and led by teen leaders from the Machon program and Leadership Summit, Pop-Up Events are local, interest-based experiences that focus on engaging the unengaged and building community.
-Co-op Events are existing programs created by local congregations or day schools that we help promote and encourage teens in our youth network to participate in.
+POP-UP EVENTS Planned and led by teen leaders from the Machon program and Leadership Summit, Pop-Up Events are local, interest-based experiences that focus on engaging the unengaged and building community.

 To learn more about the Northeast Teen Collective, contact Emily Messinger at email@example.com.